spectrocloud/tutorials/edge-native/vmware/README.md

 - **setenv.sh** defines the GOVC environment variables, the number of VMs, a prefix string for the VM name, and the VM template name.

 # Dependencies
 Your environment must have Packer and GOVC installed.
+The tutorials container comes with these dependencies pre-installed.
+If you are not using the tutorials container, you must install these dependencies on your machine.
+Here are the instructions to install these on a Linux machine.

 To install Packer, refer to these official [instructions](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli).